FridaWikell/hangman-game/README.md

 ### Images

-The chalkboard, Super Mario and Yoshi images are all a free images from Pixabay.
+The chalkboard, Super Mario, Yoshi, Luigi and Bowser images are all a free images from Pixabay.

 To convert the images to webp, [Convertio](https://convertio.co/) and [Cloudconvert](https://cloudconvert.com/) was used.
 [TinyPNG](https://tinypng.com/) was used to compress the images.